Powerful and most sensitive HTS plate reader

 Moreover, surface tension has to be considered.
 The higher it is, the higher the shaking frequency must be to ensure thorough mixing.
 Aqueous solutions typically have rather high surface tension and thus typically require higher shaking frequencies.

-Finally, the shaking settings that are used depend on the application.
+Finally, the shaking settings that are used depending on the application.
 For example, breaking particles by shear forces will require higher shaking frequencies, while homogenization will typically be done at lower shaking frequencies.